quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ### ConnectionCloseFrame

-The error_code_value field is the numerical value without VLIE encoding.
+The error_code_value field is the numerical value without variable-length integer encoding.
 This is useful because some error types are spread out over a range of codes (e.g., QUIC's crypto_error).

+When the connection is closed due a connection-level error, the `trigger_frame_type` field can be used to log the frame that triggered the error.
+For known frame types, the appropriate string value is used.
+For unknown frame types, the numerical value without variable-length integer encoding is used.

 ~~~ cddl
 ErrorSpace = "transport" /